 Every year, more than 4.7 million people across the country are attacked by a dog.
 Of those attacks, almost 800,000 bites are serious enough to require medical attention.
 Nearly 368,000 victims of dog attacks — almost 50% — end up in the emergency room every year.

 Owners of dogs, regardless of the breed of dog, can be held responsible when their dog bites or attacks someone.
+If you or a loved one has been injured, contact our experienced dog bite injury team today for a free consultation.

 Why Dogs Attack